Books & Music

 In this story, the wardrobe is quite remarkable in that it is made from some rather amazing wood.
 The Wardrobe is made from the wood of the apple tree planted by Digory Kirke.
 The seeds are from the apple which he gets in The Magician’s Nephew.
 The tree grows straight and strong for many years.
 Unfortunately, the tree is blown down during a terrible wind storm.

-Digory decides to make something with the wood.
-It is with this wood the wardrobe is made.
+Rather than just burn the wood in the fire it seems that something more important should be done with such wood from an interesting history.
+Digory decides to make something with the wood, and thus he has the wardrobe crafted from this wood. .
 The wardrobe later becomes the portal the Pevensie siblings use to gain entrance to Narnia in The Lion, the Witch, and the Wardrobe.